GFCI Outlet Installation in Rowlett, TX

 Are GFCI Outlets Required?

 Yes.
-To get technical, the National Electrical Code requires GFCI protection for 125-volt to 250-volt receptacles supplied by single-phase branch circuits rated 150 volts or less in the following areas, to name a few:
+To get technical, the National Electrical Code requires GFCI protection for 125-volt to 250-volt receptacles supplied by single-phase branch circuits rated 150 volts or fewer in the following areas, to name a few:

 - Outside a bathroom, within six feet of a sink, shower, or tub